blaenk/site/input/notes/distributed-systems.markdown

 One problem is that the hash table must fit in memory, which is problematic when there are a very large number of keys.

 Another problem is that range queries are not efficient, since each key needs to be looked up individually in separate hash maps.

+## Sorted String Tables

+A sorted string table (SSTable) keeps the sequence of key-value pairs in the segment file sorted by key, and requires that each key appears only once per segment file, something that is already guaranteed by the merge process.

+Merging segments is more efficient even if the files don't fit in memory, since merging is as straightforward as with [merge sort]'s merge process.
+Since adjacent segments are merged, duplicate keys can be ignored besides the most recent occurrence.

+[merge sort]: /notes/algorithms#merge-sort

+A full index of all keys no longer needs to be kept in memory.
+Instead the index can be sparse, only storing keys occurring every few kilobytes in the segment file.
+When a key is looked up and absent from the index, the file range where it should occur in the segment file is sequentially scanned.

+In fact, since several key-value pairs will need to be scanned within the requested range, that range can be grouped into a block and compressed before writing it to disk.
+Each entry in the sparse index would then point to the start of such a compressed block.

+The key-value pairs in a segment file are kept sorted by first writing them into an in-memory balanced tree structure often referred to as a _memtable_, such as a [red-black tree].

+[red-black tree]: /notes/algorithms#red-black-trees

+When the memtable reaches a certain size threshold, it's written out to disk in sorted order as the newly most recent SSTable file segment.
+New writes can continue to be written to a new memtable as the previous one is being written out to disk.

+To read a value, the key is first checked in the memtable, then the most recent on-disk segment, and the next, and so on.

+The merging and compaction process running in the background combines segment files and discards overwritten or deleted values.

+When the system crashes, the most recent writes in the memtable that haven't been written to disk are lost.
+This can be mitigated by keeping a separate write-ahead log on disk where each write is immediately appended.
+When writing out a memtable the log is discarded and started anew.
+When restoring from a crash, the log is played back to recreate the state of the memtable.